grafana/grafana/docs/sources/administration/manage-users-and-permissions/manage-server-users/add-user.md

 When you create a user using this method, you must create their password.
 The user does not receive a notification by email.
 To invite a user to Grafana and allow them to create their own password, [invite a user to join an organization]({{< relref "../manage-org-users/invite-user-join-org.md">}}).

-When you configure advanced authentication using Oauth, SAML, LDAP, or the Auth proxy, users are created automaticlly
+When you configure advanced authentication using Oauth, SAML, LDAP, or the Auth proxy, users are created automatically.

 ## Before you begin